Battle of Halen: Background

-On 3 August the Belgian government refused a German ultimatum and the British government guaranteed military support to Belgium if Germany invaded.
-Germany declared war on France, the British government ordered general mobilisation and Italy declared neutrality.
+On 3 August the Belgian government rejected a German ultimatum and the British government guaranteed military support to Belgium if Germany invaded.
+Germany declared war on France, the British government ordered general mobilisation, and Italy declared neutrality.
 On 4 August, the British government sent an ultimatum to Germany and declared war on Germany at midnight on 4/5 August, Central European time.
-Belgium severed diplomatic relations with Germany and Germany declared war on Belgium.
+Belgium severed diplomatic relations with Germany, and Germany declared war on Belgium.
 German troops crossed the Belgian frontier and attacked Liège.
 A week after the German invasion, German cavalry had been operating towards Hasselt and Diest, which threatened the left flank of the army on the Gete.
-Belgian general headquarters chose Halen as a place to delay the advance and make time to complete an orderly retreat to the west.
+Belgian general headquarters chose Halen as a place to delay the advance and gain time to complete an orderly retreat to the west.
 The Belgian Cavalry Division was sent from Sint-Truiden to Budingen and Halen, to extend the Belgian left flank.

 Prelude

-The German II Cavalry Corps (Höheres Kavallerie-Kommando2 [HKK 2]) commanded by General Georg von der Marwitz, was ordered to conduct reconnaissances towards Antwerp, Brussels and Charleroi.
-By 7 August, the scouting parties had found that the area to a line from Diest to Huy was empty of Belgian and Allied troops.
+The German II Cavalry Corps (Höheres Kavallerie-Kommando2 [HKK 2]) commanded by General Georg von der Marwitz, was ordered to conduct reconnaissance towards Antwerp, Brussels and Charleroi.
+By 7 August, the scouting parties had found that the area in a line from Diest to Huy was empty of Belgian and Allied troops.
 Belgian and French troops were rumoured to be between Tienen and Huy; Marwitz advanced to the north, towards parties of Belgian cavalry, which had retired towards Diest.
-On 11 August, large bodies of German cavalry, artillery and infantry had been seen by Belgian cavalry scouts in the area from Sint-Truiden to Hasselt and Diest.
-Belgian headquarters anticipated that the German manoeuvres foreshadowed a German advance towards Hasselt and Diest.
-To block the German advance, the Belgian Cavalry Division commanded by Lieutenant-General Léon de Witte was sent to guard the bridge over the River Gete at Halen.
-During an evening meeting, the Belgian general staff convinced de Witte to fight a dismounted action, to negate the German numerical advantage.
+On 11 August, large bodies of German cavalry, artillery and infantry were seen by Belgian cavalry scouts in the area from Sint-Truiden to Hasselt and Diest.
+Belgian headquarters anticipated that the manoeuvres foreshadowed a German advance towards Hasselt and Diest.
+To block this advance, the Belgian Cavalry Division, commanded by Lieutenant-General Léon de Witte, was sent to guard the bridge over the River Gete at Halen.
+During an evening meeting, the Belgian general staff convinced de Witte to fight a dismounted action to negate the German numerical advantage.